-On March 28, 2013, the Corporation entered into a \$200 million loan facility with MF Investment Holding Company 2 (CAYMAN) SPC, a special purposed vehicle that is jointly owned by Orion Resource Partners and RK Mine Finance, ("Red Kite") or the "Loan").
-The Loan is comprised of four tranches - Tranche A for \$36 million, which was received on March 28, 2013, Tranche B for \$15 million which was received on October 9, 2013, Tranche C for \$10 million which is subject to completion of the Yerington land transfer, and Tranche D which is subject to completion of other financing transactions whereby the Corporation will obtain sufficient proceeds necessary to achieve commencement of commercial production and certain project milestones, for \$139 million or \$149 million depending whether or not Tranche C was received.
+On December 30, 2014, the Corporation entered into a \$200 million loan facility with EXP T1 Ltd that is owned by RK Mine Finance, ("Red Kite" or the "Loan").
+The Loan is comprised of two tranches - Tranche A for \$90 million, which was received on December 30, 2014, and Tranche B for \$110 million which is contingent upon completion of other financing transactions whereby the Corporation will obtain sufficient proceeds necessary to achieve commencement of commercial production and certain project milestones.

-Amounts advanced under the Loan bear interest at the greater of three-month LIBOR and 1%, plus 600 basis points.
-The Loan was subject to a 3% loan origination fee, which was paid on March 28, 2013.
+Amounts advanced under the Loan bear interest at the greater of three-month LIBOR and 1%, plus 10% until the commencement of commercial production where the amounts advanced under the Loan bear interest at the greater of three-month LIBOR and 1%, plus 7.5%.
+The Loan was subject to a 3.5% loan origination fee on the total loan facility, which was paid on December 30, 2014.

-The Loan is to be repaid by the end of the first quarter of 2019.
-Interest and principal shall be payable on a quarterly basis with the first interest and principal repayment due April 2015.
+The Loan is to be repaid by December 31, 2020 with quarterly principal repayments commencing on September 30, 2017.
+Interest is payable on a quarterly basis with the first interest payment, of \$2,554 due on March 31, 2015.
 The Loan can be repaid without penalty at any time prior to maturity.

 The Loan is carried at amortised cost on the statement of financial position.
-The Corporation incurred \$6,522 of transaction costs, including the 3% origination fee, relating to the Loan for a net amount received of \$29,478.
+The Corporation incurred \$7,392 of transaction costs, including the 3.5% origination fee, on the total amount available under the Loan.
 A pro-rata portion of the transaction costs was recognised as part of the Loan based on the amount drawn.